raw.sh

 @rawsh0

 I recently had some trouble figuring out how to run high throughput reward model inference.
 Offline, you can just collect everything you need to score in advance and go through all of your data in batches.
 But for a lot of use cases, such as for search methods like tree search or MCTS, this is hard to do efficiently.
-Unfortunately, easy to set up inference servers like vllm and llama.cpp don't support sequence classification models1 out of the box (yet2)
+Unfortunately, easy to set up inference servers like vLLM and llama.cpp don't support sequence classification1 / reward models out of the box (yet2)

 Dynamic batching with batched